 Rosy Simas (director/choreographer) is a Haudenosaunee (Seneca, Heron Clan) artist based in Minneapolis.
 Her choreographic work investigates how culture, history and identity are stored in the body and expressed in movement.
 For more than 20 years she has created work dealing with a wide range of political, social and cultural subject matter from a Native feminist perspective.

-Simas has been honored by the Native community with a Native Arts and Cultures Foundation Fellowship (2013), a First Peoples Fund Fellowship (2016), and residencies at the Banff Centre Indigenous Arts Program, All My Relations Arts, Full Circle's Talking Stick Festival, and Institute of American Indian Arts' Museum of Contemporary Native Arts.
+Simas’ choreographic works include Weave, Skin(s) and We Wait In The Darkness which have toured extensively throughout North America.
+Simas has been honored by the Native community with a Native Arts and Cultures Foundation Fellowship; a First Peoples Fund Fellowship; and residencies at the Banff Centre Indigenous Arts Program, All My Relations Arts, Full Circle’s Talking Stick Festival, and the Institute of American Indian Arts’ Museum of Contemporary Native Arts.
+She is the recipient of a Creative Arts Fellowship for Choreography from the John Simon Guggenheim Memorial Foundation, a McKnight Fellowship for Choreographers from the McKnight Foundation, and a Joyce Award from The Joyce Foundation.